telnet2/RodentThickness/Applications/MarinaTools/kmesh.md

 * -attrDim
 	* The number of components of attribute
 	* *ex)* -attrDim 3 (vector)
+* -thresholdMin
+	* Give a minimum threshold value for -filterStream, -connectScalars
+	* *ex)* -thresholdMin 10 (select a cell whose attriubte is greater than 10)
+* -thresholdMax
+	* Give a maximum threshold value for -filterStream -connectScalars
+	* *ex)* -thresholdMax 10 (select a cell whose attriubte is lower than 10)
+* -test
+	* Run test code
 * -exportScalars
 	* Export scalar values to a text file
 	* *ex)* -exportScalars [in-mesh] [scalar.txt]